-All APHL newborn screening and genetics testing workshops and webinars offer continuing education credits, and the materials below are all free.
+All APHL newborn screening workshops and webinars offer continuing education credits, and the materials below are all free.
+Additional resources, tools, webinars and videos are publicly available to the NBS community through the NewSTEPs Resource Library.

-Funke Akinsola, specialist, Newborn Screening and Genetics, for assistance with training materials and programs.
+Please contact Funke Akinsola, senior specialist, Newborn Screening and Genetics, for assistance with training materials and programs.

 Annual Training Workshops